Jesse Jackson Jr.: Committee assignments

 Jackson was also appointed to the Abraham Lincoln Bicentennial Commission in 2003.
 He was among the scholars and politicians adding commentaries to Lincoln in Illinois which was published by the Abraham Lincoln Association and the Abraham Lincoln Presidential Library Foundation.
-The book had been expected in the fall, but was published in June 2008.
+The book had been expected in the fall but was published in June 2008.

-Health issues, criminal investigation, and resignation
+Health issues

 On June 10, 2012, Jackson took a medical leave of absence from the House, citing exhaustion.
 On July 11, 2012, Jackson's office said he was being treated for a mood disorder at a residential treatment facility.
 His office denied speculation that he was being treated for alcoholism.
-On August 13, 2012 it was confirmed by numerous news outlets that Jackson was being treated for bipolar disorder.
+On August 13, 2012, it was confirmed by numerous news outlets that Jackson was being treated for bipolar disorder.

 Campaign fraud

 In October 2012, federal prosecutors and FBI agents in Washington, D.C., investigated Jackson for alleged financial improprieties, including possible misuse of campaign funds.
 Sixteen days after being re-elected to another term, Jackson resigned effective on November 21, 2012, citing his health problems and acknowledging the ethics investigations.

 Jackson and wife Sandi signed plea agreements in early February 2013.
 Jackson Jr. agreed to plead guilty to charges of fraud, conspiracy, making false statements, mail fraud, wire fraud, and criminal forfeiture—having used about $750,000 in campaign money for over 3000 personal purchases that included a Michael Jackson fedora and cashmere capes.

 The Justice Department filed the charges on February 15, 2013, and Jackson pleaded guilty on February 20, 2013, to one count of wire and mail fraud in connection with his misuse of $750,000 of campaign funds.
 On June 7, 2013, federal prosecutors indicated that they sought a four-year prison sentence for Jackson.
 On August 14, 2013, Jackson was sentenced to 30 months in federal prison, while wife Sandi was sentenced to 12 months in prison for filing false tax returns in an attempt to conceal the crimes.
 Their sentences were not concurrent; Jackson served his, and after his release she served hers.
 The staggered sentences allowed for the Jackson children to have access to one parent during the time the other was in prison.